kitchen interior

 Using baking soda and vinegar:

-You may require certain room supplies such as baking soda, vinegar, and salt.
+You may require room supplies such as baking soda, vinegar, and salt.
 Vinegar can be used as a general cleaning agent.
 Vinegar has disinfectant effects in addition to its acidic and mild abrasive qualities.
 Put the filters in a bath and fill them with hot water.
-Mix in 2-3 tbsp baking soda, salt, and 1 cup vinegar.
-Allow them to soak for a brief period of time before cleaning thoroughly.
+Mix 2-3 tbsp baking soda, salt, and 1 cup vinegar.
+Allow them to soak for a brief period before cleaning thoroughly.

 Using caustic soda:

 Take a receptacle or tub, sprinkle the caustic soda evenly over the filters, and then pour boiling predicament.
 Take proper care because vapors may appear once the water is poured.
-Allow it to rest for an hour or two before rinsing with clean water and fitting it again after it has dried.
+Allow it to rest for an hour before rinsing with clean water and fitting it again after it has dried.

 Cleaning the outsides of the hood